 The foreign currency reserves have multiplied to a great extent due to new economic policy.
 Foreign direct investment which was just Rs.
 174 crores in 1991 has risen to Rs.
 9, 338 in 2000.

 6. Global form of modern business

-Due to globalization the business has now become global.
+Due to globalization, the business has now become global.
 Now India exports and imports of goods.
-Our industries have also entered in the all kinds foreign market.
+Our industries have also entered all kinds of foreign markets.